 Because summer sun can be a rare thing in Seattle, we’ve got lots of amazing swimming pools nearby.
-If we’re totally honest, these indoor swimming pools offer up the coolest water play in town?
-Lazy rivers, surf machines and twisty slides that end with a splash are just a few of the features your kids will love at our favorite spots.
+If we’re totally honest, these indoor swimming pools offer the coolest water play in town.
+With everything from lazy rivers, surf machines and twisty slides that end with a splash these family swim spot will keep your kids busy and wear them out for the drive home.
 It’s easy to make a splash with our picks below.

 Lynnwood Recreation Center & Pool

 If you need a reason to head north of Seattle, the Lynnwood Recreation Center & Pool is it!
 This super popular pool includes two big water slides, sprayers, a lazy river, inner tubes, diving boards, water playground, spray fountains and a family hot tub.
 Plus, there's a lap pool and warm-water therapy pool.
 Little ones will especially love "Beach Swim" when the shallow play area is open with a water depth up to two feet.
 If you're thinking this place sounds a lot like Great Wolf Lodge, but a lot closer and a lot cheaper...you're absolutely right!

 Good to Know: The pool gets extremely busy on the weekends, so plan on arriving early (at least a half-hour before an open swim session) to guarantee a spot or go during the week and avoid the crowds.
 Better yet...pre-purchase tickets to guarantee your entrance into an open swim.
 Advance tickets are available by calling Customer Service at 425-670-5732 up to two weeks in advance.